thehumanoidfreak/XanderTheDeadmanFullCodex/README.md

 ### Prime Earth
 * **The Tapestry of Reality:** The baseline reality of the modern universe where magic, advanced extraterrestrial civilizations, monsters, superheroes, gods, and cosmic entities seamlessly coexist.
 * **The Central Supercontinent (Pangeaus):** The largest and politically central landmass on the planet, sitting directly in the vast ocean separating the Western and Eastern continents.
-* **The Magus Slums (The Extra Continent):** A hidden, separate continent built upon modernized magic, structured like a gritty, high-poverty slum where magic is utilized strictly for survival.
-It is a breeding ground for demonic entities and corrupt forces.

-### Cosmic Anomalies & Artifacts
-* **The Imagi-Stone:** A radiant, meteor-born jewel that glows with the vibrant colors of a full color wheel.
-At its absolute center is an etched, glowing infinity symbol.
-It acts as a direct anchor to the ancient power of imagination, granting its wielder the capability to turn thought into reality.
 * **The 0.001% Anomaly:** Having a celestial or cosmic lineage is not locked to any specific continent or race.
 Only roughly **0.001%** of the entire global population harbors these ancient, dormant traits.

 ---